 How to get rid of bumpy walls

-If you live in an older home chances are you have ugly bumpy walls.
-For some unknown reason there used to be a time when plasterers thought it was the 'in' thing to give walls a textured finish.
-That might have been the case then, but now we live with bumpy walls where dust collects and it just looks ugly.
-But there is a way to smooth those bumpy walls.
+If you live in an older home chances are you have ugly bumpy walls which, for some unknown reason that plasterers thought was the 'in' thing.
+That might have been the case then, but now we live with bumpy walls where dust collects and it just looks ugly, so here's how to smooth bumpy walls.

 Textured walls might have been popular in the eighties, but now we love the look and feel of lovely smooth walls.
 That' all fine and well but how do you get rid of textured walls without having to spend hours (or days) sanding them smooth?
 The answer is Rhinolite or Finishing Plaster.